WYCW: Current allocation

 On January 24, 2006, the Warner Bros. unit of Time Warner and CBS Corporation announced that the two companies would shut down The WB and UPN and combine the networks' respective programming to create a new "fifth" network called The CW.
 On March 2, 2006, Sinclair Broadcast Group announced that WBSC would become an affiliate of another new network, MyNetworkTV, which launched on September 5.
 Nearly four weeks later on March 28, it was confirmed WASV would join The CW.

-Corresponding with the upcoming network change, the station officially changed its call letters to WYCW on April 22, 2006.
+Corresponding with the upcoming network change, the station officially changed its call letters to WYCW on May 22, 2006.
 However, it continued to use the WASV call sign on-air until UPN officially ceased operations on September 15, 2006.
 When The CW launched on September 18, the station rebranded itself as "Carolinas CW".
-In recent years, WYCW has been carried on cable in portions of the Columbia, South Carolina market, as well in the South Carolina side of the Augusta, Georgia market (including Aiken and North Augusta).
+In recent years, WYCW has been carried on cable in portions of the Columbia, South Carolina, market, as well in the South Carolina side of the Augusta, Georgia, market (including Aiken and North Augusta).

 On September 8, 2015, Media General announced that it would acquire the Meredith Corporation, owner of WHNS, for $2.4 billion to form Meredith Media General.
 Since WSPA and WHNS were among the four highest-rated stations in the market in total day viewership, the merged company would have been required to sell either WSPA or WHNS to comply with FCC ownership rules as well as recent changes to those rules regarding same-market television stations that restrict sharing agreements.
 WYCW was the only one of the three stations affected by the merger that could have been legally acquired by Meredith Media General either by maintaining the existing duopoly with WSPA or by forming a new duopoly with WHNS, as its total day viewership ranks below the top-four ratings threshold.
 That sale was canceled on January 27, 2016, in favor of a sale of Media General to the Nexstar Broadcasting Group, and WSPA and WYCW became part of "Nexstar Media Group."
 The deal was approved by the FCC on January 11, 2017, and it was completed on January 17.

 Programming

-Syndicated programs broadcast by WYCW include The People's Court, Dateline, Seinfeld, The Goldbergs, and The Andy Griffith Show, among others.
-WYCW also carries the second half-hour of CBS' political discussion program Face the Nation on Sunday mornings at 11:00 a.m., as WSPA only clears the first half-hour of the program (which airs in the half-hour prior to the airing of the second half of the program on channel 62).
+WYCW carries the second half-hour of CBS' political discussion program Face the Nation on Sunday mornings at 11 a.m., as WSPA only clears the first half-hour of the program (which airs in the half-hour prior to the airing of the second half of the program on channel 62).

+WYCW began airing Clemson Tigers football and men's basketball games in the 2023–24 academic year as part of The CW's new contract.
+The games are produced by Raycom Sports and sublicensed from ESPN.